 I brought my friend Linda into the kitchen with me yesterday.
 One of my maids of honor, Linda, is the nurturer in our group, the one who whips up baked goods maybe more than me.
 I made butterhorns (or rugelach, depending who you ask), a cookie that will always remind me of her and how she would bake a big tin of them for all of us to share, especially during the holidays.
 With a flick of the wrist and the roll of the dough, the miles did not seem so far.

-The inspiration to bake Cranberry Nut Butterhorns came about when I partnered with Diamond of California Nuts to create my own Baking Fantasy.
+The inspiration to bake Cranberry Nut Butterhorns came about when I partnered with Diamond of California Nuts.
 I adore nuts, especially when baking, but I have some doubters in my family.
 I hear protests if I tell them before I begin baking (even though they love how nuts taste when I manage to sneak it in).
-So when I considered what my baking fantasy might be, I decided it would be taking the time to bake something just for me: a treat full of sweet nuts, and one that reminds me most of sweet friends.
+So, I decided I would take the time to bake something just for me: a treat full of sweet nuts, and one that reminds me most of sweet friends.